lmorg/murex/docs/commands/die.md

 ## Description

-Terminate _murex_ with an exit number of 1.
+Terminate Murex with an exit number of 1.

 ## Usage